Master the Art of Travelling with Just a Carry-On

 2. Use a Packing List

-There are a gazillion packing lists online, but I couldn’t help but create my own (Notion Template).
+There are a gazillion packing lists online, but I couldn’t help but create my own.
 Feel free to use it.

 3. Think Capsule Wardrobe

-No need to pack an outfit for everyday of your travels.
-For three weeks, I pack items for about 7 to 10 days.
+No need to pack an outfit for every day of your travels.
+For a 10-day trip, I pack items for about 4 to 5 days.

 Choose basic items that don’t wrinkle too much or need special care, and choose colours that go together.
-On my latest trip, pretty much every piece of clothing could fit with at least 2 to 3 other items.
+On my latest trip, pretty much every piece of clothing could be paired with at least 2 or 3 other items.

 4. Use Packing Cubes

-Roll, fold or Konmari your clothes, that’s your preference.
-I rolled my clothes for years and now I prefer to fold and use packing cubes.
+Roll, fold or Konmari your clothes, according to your preference.
+I rolled my clothes for years, and now I prefer to fold and use packing cubes*.

 Essentially, have a system for keeping your stuff organized, especially if you have multiple stops or destinations and you have to repack several times.